-- Up to 32 GPIO pins per GPIO port - · Configurable output drive strength - Internal pull-up and pull-down resistors - Wake-up from high or low level triggers on all pins - Trigger interrupt on state changes on any pin - All pins can be used by the PPI task/event system - One or more GPIO outputs can be controlled through PPI and GPIOTE channels - All pins can be individually mapped to interface blocks for layout flexibility - GPIO state changes captured on SENSE signal can be stored by LATCH register
+- Up to 32 GPIO pins per GPIO port - · Configurable output drive strength - Internal pull-up and pull-down resistors - Wake-up from high or low level triggers on all pins - Trigger interrupt on state changes on any pin - All pins can be used by the PPI task/event system - One or more GPIO outputs can be controlled through the PPI and GPIOTE channels - Any pin can be mapped to a peripheral for layout flexibility - GPIO state changes captured on the SENSE signal can be stored by the LATCH register

 The GPIO port peripheral implements up to 32 pins, PIN0 through PIN31.
-Each of these pins can be individually configured in the PIN_CNF[n] registers (n=0..31).
+Each of these pins can be individually configured in the PIN\CNF[n] registers (n=0..31).